 How Quiet is a Treadmill Desk?

-How loud is a LifeSpan treadmill desk motor?
+If you're considering a treadmill desk for your office or place of business, you may have found yourself asking the following questions: How loud is a LifeSpan treadmill desk motor?
 Will it distract my coworkers?
 Will they like me even less than they do now?
-Read on and I will help answer the first two questions.
+Read on, and find the answers to those two questions.

-distracting noises.
 Hard-soled shoes, foot dragging or scraping, and stomping all tend to be distracting to those around them.
-We recommend wearing a soft-soled shoe (your feet will thank you,) walking at a casual pace (1 to 2 mph) and actually picking your feet up when you walk.
-Follow these simple guidelines and everyone around you will be happy campers.
+We recommend wearing a soft-soled shoe (your feet will thank you), walking at a casual pace (1 to 2 mph), and actually picking your feet up when you walk.
+Follow these simple guidelines, and everyone around you will be happy campers.

 Treadmill Desk Decibel Level

-It’s time to get serious (technical terms are always so solemn and rarely much fun.)
-From a technical standpoint, the decibel level produced by the treadmill itself is dependent on the speed: 1 mph is 47dB, 2 mph is 50.1 dB, 3 mph is 54 dB, and 4 mph is 59.8 dB.
-However you will find that certain tasks are more difficult to perform at speeds above 2 mph, so it will be uncommon to be at a decibel level above 50.
+However, you will find that certain tasks are more difficult to perform at speeds above 2 mph, so it will be uncommon to be at a decibel level above 50 dB.
 Tasks such as writing, typing, reading, and drinking your morning coffee become a little more challenging as you crank up the speed.

-The noise levels tend to vary up to a few decibels between the TR800, TR1200 and TR5000.
-The TR1200 is the quietest office treadmill, followed by the TR5000 (cooling fan runs while in use) then the TR800.
+The noise levels tend to vary up to a few decibels between the TR1200 and TR5000.
+The TR1200 is the quietest office treadmill, followed by the TR5000 (cooling fan runs while in use).
 So if the noise level is a huge concern for you, the TR1200 may be a better option.

 Recommended Steps in Quieting Your Treadmill Desk

-Secure the Motor Cover: I’ve also found that if the motor hood isn’t screwed down tightly enough it will create a rattling noise (sometimes described as a grinding) near the front of the treadmill so make sure it is screwed down tightly.
+- Secure the Motor Cover: I’ve also found that if the motor hood isn’t screwed down tightly enough, it will create a rattling noise (sometimes described as grinding) near the front of the treadmill, so make sure it is screwed down tightly.

 In conclusion, LifeSpan treadmill desks are very quiet, especially when compared to fitness treadmills.
 Walk in soft-soled shoes at a comfortable pace and properly maintain your unit to reduce those extra noises.